shperl/python_sql_assessment/README.md

-# Sysco Labs Technical Assessment
+# Technical Assessment

-This code repository contains the answers to the technical assessment for the Data Platform Engineer role at Sysco Labs.
+This code repository contains the answers to the technical assessment for the Data Platform Engineer role.

 ## SQL Assessment